Dumbo the Flying Elephant: Disneyland

 In 1983, as part of Fantasyland's major remodeling, the ride was moved to where Skull Rock used to be, allowing Dumbo's original location to be a shortcut to Frontierland.
 It was completely rebuilt with a kinetic toymaker-like design, although ten elephants were still used and Timothy still held the whip.
 In a featurette of the ride, as shown on the DVD release of the film's 70th anniversary, the head Disney imagineer, Tony Baxter, even noted that the new ride looked like one of Geppetto's inventions.

 In 1990, the attraction was updated with the 16 rainbow-colored vehicles (and Timothy's magic feather) originally intended for installation at Disneyland Paris, after an incident during which a bracket support broke.
 The elephants' clothing also changed for the third time to a full 8-color rainbow palette.

 During the 1992 Disneyana convention, one of the original ride vehicles sold for US$16,000.
 Like other remaining 1955 attractions, one of Disneyland's Dumbos was painted gold in honor of the park's 50th anniversary in 2005.
-During that same time, Timothy's magic feather was replaced by the whip.
+Around that same time, Timothy's magic feather was replaced by the whip.

 At Disneyland, a circa 1915 band organ occasionally provides background music for the attraction.
 This powerful instrument can be heard more than a mile away, so it is rarely played.

 In 2018, the queue of the ride was expanded and is now covered with new shade structures.
 Also riders are now assigned to specific Dumbo elephants.
 The queue is now completely wheelchair accessible.